Al-Bakri: Works

 Al-Bakri wrote about Europe, North Africa, and the Arabian peninsula.
 Only two of his works have survived.
 His Mu'jam mā ista'jam contains a list of place names mostly within the Arabian peninsula with an introduction giving the geographical background.
 His most important work is his Kitāb al-Masālik wa-al-Mamālik ("Book of Highways and of Kingdoms") (كتاب المساليك والمماليك).
 This was composed in 1068, based on literature and the reports of merchants and travellers, including Muhammad ibn Yūsuf al-Warrāq (904–973) and Abraham ben Jacob.
 It is one of the most important sources for the history of West Africa and gives crucial information on the Ghana Empire, the Almoravid dynasty and the trans-Saharan trade.
 Although the material borrowed from al-Warraq dated from the 10th century, he also included information on events that occurred close to the time that he wrote.

 Al-Bakri mentions the earliest urban centres in the trans-Saharan trade to embrace Islam, late in the 10th century, Gao was one of the very few along the Niger River to have native Muslim inhabitants.
-Other centres along the serpentine bends of the great river eventually followed: Takrur (Senegal); Songhay (Mali); Kanem-Bornu (Chad); and Hausa territories (Nigeria).
+Other centres along the serpentine bends of the great river eventually followed: Takrur (Mauritania, Senegal); Songhay (Mali); Kanem-Bornu (Chad); and Hausa territories (Nigeria).
 By the 11th century, reports on these and other flourishing Islamic cities made their way north to Al-Andalus in southern Iberia, enabling Al-Bakri to write in his Kitab al-Masalik wa al-Mamalik (Book of Highways and Kingdoms): "The city of Ghana consists of two towns situated on a plain" and that "One of these towns, which is inhabited by Muslims, is large and possesses twelve mosques in one of which they assemble for the Friday prayer.
-There are salaried Imams and Muezzins, as well as Jurists and Scholars."
+There are salaried imams and muezzins, as well as jurists and scholars."

 His works are noted for the relative objectivity with which they present information.
 For each area, he describes the people, their customs, as well as the geography, climate and main cities.
 Similar information was also contained in his written geography of the Arabian Peninsula, and in the encyclopedia of the world in which he wrote.
 He also presented various anecdotes about each area.
 Unfortunately, parts of his main work have been lost, and of the surviving parts, some have never been published.